Module: gears.timer

 before dropping the last reference to prevent leaking the object.Fields:

-Can be any value, including floating point ones (e.g.
+Name Type(s) Description timeout number Interval in seconds to emit the timeout signal.
+Can be any value, including floating point ones (e.g. 1.5

-seconds). - started boolean Read-only boolean field indicating if the timer has been started.
+seconds).started boolean Read-only boolean field indicating if the timer has been started.